GluuFederation/agama-OATH-TOTP/README.md

 The project consists of four flows that provide incremental functionality:

-- **org.gluu.agama.totp.main**: This is main flow which you can directly lauch from browser.
-It first proceed for user authn by triggering `org.gluu.agama.totp.pw` flow.
-Then helps to check user is alredy enrolled for TOTP 2FA or not.
-If new user then trigger `org.gluu.agama.enroll` otherwise `org.gluu.agama.otp` and validate TOTP.
+- **org.gluu.agama.totp.main**: This is the main flow which you can directly launch from the browser.
+It first proceeds for user authn by triggering `org.gluu.agama.totp.pw` flow.
+Then helps to check user is already enrolled for TOTP 2FA or not.
+If a new user then trigger `org.gluu.agama.enroll` otherwise `org.gluu.agama.otp` and validate TOTP.

 - **org.gluu.agama.totp.pw**: This flow is used for user authn.
-It first ask user to enter username, password, and validate user.
+It first asks the user to enter a username, and password, and validate the user.

-- **org.gluu.agama.enroll**: This flow is used to enroll new user into TOTP 2FA.
-It provides enrollment page with QR-Code.
-User need to scan QR-Code in any Authenticator App, enter OTP.
-At end it returns a validation response.
+- **org.gluu.agama.enroll**: This flow is used to enroll new users into TOTP 2FA.
+It provides an enrollment page with a QR-Code.
+Users need to scan the QR-Code in any Authenticator App and enter OTP.
+At the end, it returns a validation response.

-- **org.gluu.agama.otp**: This flow is used to valida OTP.
-If user is already enroll into TOTP 2FA then it provides OTP page and ask user to enter a OTP and return a validation response.
+- **org.gluu.agama.otp**: This flow is used to validate OTP.
+If the user is already enrolled in TOTP 2FA then it provides an OTP page and asks the user to enter an OTP and return a validation response.

 ## Config